donmccaughey/news_donm_cc/docs/notes.md

 ## To Do

-- dim color for item number, site-id and timestamp
 - nginx custom error pages for 50x
-- run services unprivileged
+- run extractor unprivileged / on chron job
 - nginx content caching
 - in debug mode, disable HTTP caching
 - make page footer sticky to the window